 Before beginning your project, an application must be submitted for approval to the City of Willmar.
-These documents may be emailed to firstname.lastname@example.org, faxed to 320-235-4917, or dropped off at City Hall.
+These documents may be faxed to 320-235-4917 or dropped off at City Hall.
 Please note that many of these documents are in PDF format and require Acrobat Reader for viewing.
 Permit fees can be paid by cash or check at City Hall.Building Permit Application

 Fill out when doing any construction or plumbing work.
-Application must be filled out completely, with plan provided.
+The application must be filled out completely, with the plan provided.
 Fees are calculated using the 1994 UBC Fee Schedule.
 Homeowners doing the work themselves also need to complete the Property Owner Waiver below.

 Dumpster Permit Application

 A permit is required when a dumpster will be placed on a public street for construction purposes.

 Excavation Permit Application

 Required when excavation is obstructing the City right-of-way.
 See Right-of-Way Ordinance.